Senior Director, Strategy, Management, and Partnerships

 Assistant Director, Programs

-Prior to joining Duke University in September 2016, she worked for more than a decade on non-communicable disease prevention, population health, and global workplace health promotion projects with U.S. government institutions (CDC and Department of Defense), multinational corporations, and health systems.
-She began her career in health working in the national advocacy office of the American Heart Association in Washington, DC.
-Elina received a Bachelor of Arts degree in Foreign Affairs and French from the University of Virginia and a Master of Science in Public Health with a concentration in Health Policy and Management from the University of North Carolina at Chapel Hill.
+Prior to joining Duke University, Elina worked for more than a decade on NCD prevention, population health, and global workplace health promotion projects with U.S. government agencies, multinational corporations, and regional health systems.
+She began her career in health working on U.S. domestic health policy efforts for the American Heart Association in Washington, DC.
+Elina received a Master of Science in Public Health degree, with a concentration in Health Policy and Management, and global health, from the University of North Carolina at Chapel Hill, and a Bachelor of Arts in Foreign Affairs and French from the University of Virginia.